dpw982/DIS_Project/README.md

 2) Open a terminal and move to the root directory DIS_Project cd /path/to/DIS_Project

-3) Build and start the web-app with: docker-compose up --build
+3) Build and start the web-app with (There is a bug where the first time running this might cause an error this is due to the db not being finalized, if running into this error - simply run the command again): docker-compose up --build

 4) Open your browser and go to: